 Finding a rewards card that aligns with how you spend is key to making the most of rewards.
 For example, if you mainly charge groceries and gas each month, it might not make sense to get a card that rewards you for booking travel.

 So, look at how you normally spend.
 A simple way to do that is to go through your bank or credit card statements for the past six to 12 months.

 As you go through your purchases, group them together into categories.
 There might be one for groceries, one for gas, one for dining, one for travel, one for shopping and one for miscellaneous purchases.

 Grouping expenses together in this way can help you decide what type of rewards card might suit you best.
-Depending on how you spend it, you might even feel that it makes sense to have more than one card (i.e. a cash back credit card for groceries, a miles card for travel, etc.).
+Depending on how you spend it, you might even feel that it makes sense to have more than one card (essentially, a cash back credit card for groceries, a miles card for travel and so forth).